lygstate/lygstate.github.com/_posts/2014-03-10-Extract-boot.img-from-an-android-device.md

 published: true
 ---

-## Extract boot.img from an android device, unpack/repack it, and write it back to the android device.
 I did this on my rooted, boot-unlocked Nexus 7 II running Android 4.4.2 under Windows.

 [This tutorial](http://android-dls.com/wiki/index.php?title=HOWTO:_Unpack%2C_Edit%2C_and_Re-Pack_Boot_Images "HOWTO: Unpack, Edit, and Re-Pack Boot Images") pointed me in the right direction.